 Students are invited to all scheduled workshops/studio classes and are required to attend at least two sessions and stay for the entire workshop.
 Ensembles are strongly encouraged to perform at least one studio class.
 The attendance requirement for workshops can be met by attending an extra masterclass to observe.
 Students enjoy special evenings of sight-reading, workshops, informal performances, and social time.
 The studio classes offer opportunities to perform for colleagues in a studio setting.

-Each group is required to perform at the December 6 and April 10 Assessments.
+Each group is required to perform at the December 9th and April 7th assessments, at The DiMenna Center.
 It is a great way to hear the other ensembles in the program, as well as get to know the other groups at a post-jury reception.
 Placement into masterclasses and performances are based on these assessments.

-The Chamber program’s season culminates in April with performances by all groups at Tenri Cultural Institute April 21 and Carnegie Hall’s Weill Recital Hall May 2.
+The Chamber program’s season culminates in April with performances by all groups at Scandinavia House on April 30 and Carnegie Hall’s Weill Recital Hall on May 1.
 Students are required to perform at one of the two concerts but encouraged to attend them all.
-Groups may be asked to participate in additional performance opportunities including concerts at The National Arts Club Thursday, April 26 and the Composition Date 2017 concert on May 10 at Symphony Space detailed below.
+Groups may be asked to participate in additional performance opportunities including concerts at The National Arts Club Thursday, on March 19 and the Composition Date 2017 concert on May 16 at Symphony Space detailed below.